7Block Labs

 Week 0 (prep): scope, ground truth, and instrumentation

-• Decide your “ground truth” per category:
+• Pin down what your “ground truth” is for each category:

-• Set up neutral vantage points:
+• Set up some neutral vantage points:

-• Write a single “agent harness” to:
+• Create a single “agent harness” that can:

-• Metrics you must log by default:
+• Metrics you definitely want to log by default:

-• Latency: report→on‑chain verify (pull) or push_tx_inclusion→read (push).
+• Latency: Keep track of the time from report→on‑chain verify (pull) or push_tx_inclusion→read (push).

 Week 1: oracle integrations (pull vs push, apples‑to‑apples)